oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_UpdateaCollectionProperty}[]{#_Ref484617922}[]{#_Ref484616032}[11.4.9.4]{#_Toc477876701} [Update a Collection Property](#sec_UpdateaCollectionProperty)

-A successful [PUT]{.Datatype} request to the edit URL of a collection property updates that collection.
+A successful `PUT` request to the edit URL of a collection property updates that collection.
 The message body MUST contain the desired new value, formatted as a collection property according to the specified format.

 The service MUST replace the entire value with the value supplied in the request body.

-A successful [POST]{.Datatype} request to the edit URL of a collection property adds an item to the collection.
+A successful `POST` request to the edit URL of a collection property adds an item to the collection.
 The body of the request MUST be a single item to be added to the collection.
 If the collection is ordered, the item is added to the end of the collection, and [`$index`](#sec_RequestinganIndividualMemberofanOrde) MAY be used to specify a zero-based ordinal position to insert the new value, with a negative value indicating an ordinal position from the end of the collection.

-A successful [DELETE]{.Datatype} request to the edit URL of a collection property deletes all items in that collection.
+A successful `DELETE` request to the edit URL of a collection property deletes all items in that collection.

 Since collection members have no individual identity, `PATCH` is not supported for collection properties.